Backfeed/docs/protocol_roadmap.md

     * create a define API
     * integrate with Postgresql
     * deployment
-* fix frontend issues that are not dependent on API availability or changes [amnon, ore]
+* fix frontend issues that are not dependent on API availability or changes [amnon, ore, try to get some feedback from Matan and anyone else]

 Sprint 2